Monday, May 18, 2026

 On 22nd August 1877, Richard Stringer Starkie and Elizabeth Ann Horne were married.
 Richard is 23 years older than his bride, who is 26.

 Elizabeth was born in 1851 in Smiths Passage, Cambridge (which was somewhere along Corn Market St) to Thomas and Amelia.
-Thomas was a waiter, but I haven’t been able to find any more details about her
+Thomas was a waiter, but I haven’t been able to find any more details about his wife.

 1880 Here are some views of Trafalgar Square in 1880 and the inside of the Hotel